Loading...

 Note

-This calls setState() on the application, which fires onStateExit and onStateEnter as normal.
+This calls setState() on the owner, which fires onStateExit and onStateEnter as normal.
 The scene swap happens automatically through those callbacks.

 ◆ bind()